lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 ## Next Up
 - Connect posts to days.
 - Validate username/password when signing up.
-- Delete post confirmation dialog
-- spinner in post settings, indicate that they have been saved.
+- Spinner in post settings, indicate that they have been saved.

 ## Bug
 - Solve the sendgrid issue.